kubernetes/enhancements/keps/sig-apps/3939-allow-replacement-when-fully-terminated/README.md

 ##### e2e tests

-Generally the only tests that are useful for this feature are when `PodRecreateWhen: Failed`.
+Generally the only tests that are useful for this feature are when `PodReplacementPolicy: Failed`.

 An example job spec that can reproduce this issue is below: